 How to Value Your Antiques: 4 Helpful Tips

 Valuing your antiques correctly is the first step towards obtaining not only a full understanding of how much they’re worth but also the best way to ensure you receive the best price if you sell them.
-Whether you’re pricing for retail or to sell on to other antique dealers, accurate valuations will be the difference between an effective sale and a damp squib.
+When determining any antiques' value, whether you’re pricing for retail or to sell on to other antique dealers, an accurate valuation will be the difference between an effective sale and a damp squib.

 While there are more methods than ever available to people looking to value their antiques, it’s important to remember that valuing takes skill, patience and research.
 Without proper care, mistakes can be made, and these might cost you in the long run.